Yu-Tsern/DigitalCertificateLab/lab1/README.md

 cat thisca.crl
 ```

 Then, we initialize the ”crlnumber” to "00."
-Everytime a certificate is revoked, the number will increase by one.
+Everytime a certificate is revoked, this number will increase by one.
 Finally, the digital certificate we issued before is successfully revoked.

-## Connect to WS after the certificate was revoked
+## Connect to ws after the certificate was revoked

-Remove the old "cacert.crt" and copy the new "cacert.pem" to the USER node.
+Remove the old "cacert.crt" and copy the new "cacert.pem" to the **user** node.
 As we have done before, change the extension from "pem to "crt."
-Additionally, move the Certificate Revokation List, "thisca.crl," to the USER node.
+Additionally, move the Certificate Revokation List, "thisca.crl," to the **user** node.

 ###### CURL

-Then, try to connect to the WS node with curl.
+Then, try to connect to the **ws** node with curl.
 Note that the CRL is included this time.

 ```
 curl https://jhuws.edu --cacert cacert.crt --crlfile thisca.crl